Skip to contents

 1. Validate the RJulia connection.
 To validate that patter works on your system, run:

 This should return NULL, invisibly, in which case you are good to go.
 Otherwise, the function will return an error (or R may crash).
-Please report any issues you experience during this process.

 Functionality